CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/README.md

 #### Damen
 Progress is steady.
 Look forward to making the dashboard functional

+#### Ky
+will be working on implementation on Login and Register functionalities.

 #### Austin
 Working on implementing encryption for files larger then one chunk